 We didn't want Benghazi to happen all over again.

-Where was the imminent threat when Obama took out Bin Laden, for example?
+Where was the imminent threat when Obama took out bin Laden, for example?

-Unlike Solomonny, actively plotting against U.S. troops at the moment.
+Unlike Soleimani, actively plotting against U.S. troops at the moment, Bin Laden was hiding.

 The reason he had the intelligence, you can thank George W. Bush and Dick Cheney and enhanced interrogations.

-But the bottom line is when Obama ordered the Navy SEALs to invade a foreign country and kill Bin Laden.
+But the bottom line is when Obama ordered the Navy SEALs to invade a foreign country and kill bin Laden, thankfully he did make that call.

 Thankfully, we got the intelligence from KSM through enhanced interrogation.